 Since every woman’s experience and response is unique, there is no “right” or “wrong” way to feel after your abortion.
 A woman may experience any number of emotions after your abortion.

-After your abortion emotions may range from feeling relieved and thankful, to feelings of sadness.
+Whether you used the abortion pill or had a second trimester abortion procedure, your emotions after your abortion may range from feeling relieved and thankful, to feelings of sadness.
 These are all normal responses.
 Many of our patients find comfort in the support of friends, family, or other loved ones.

 We also realize that some of our patients do not have a support network that they can turn to at this time.
 At Presidential Women’s Center, we recognize and understand the individual emotional needs of all of our patients.
 Our trained staff is always available to speak with patients and their loved ones in confidence, before and after your abortion procedure.